cheezwinkle/Online-Store-Price-Checker/README.md

 To set up, edit config.ini with:
 1. The URL of the product you want to monitor
-2. The HTML tags that containg the price
+2. The HTML tags that contain the price
 3. The standard (current) price of this product
 4. Your email settings to allow email alerts to be sent